dusskapark/figma-ml/README.md

 ## Toolings

-This plugin is built using [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/) by [Yuan Qing Lim](https://github.com/yuanqing).
+This plugin is built using [Figma plugin React Template](https://github.com/nirsky/figma-plugin-react-template) by [Nir Hadassi](https://github.com/nirsky).
 It's an excellent boilerplate for new Figma plugins and includes a ton of useful utilities.
 Check out the Figma plugin API docs to learn more about writing plugins.
 This repo is using:

 * React + Webpack
 * TypeScript